 Clear Penetrating Epoxy Sealer is an epoxy product, supplied as Part A and Part B in two tins.
 You must mix CPES before use.
-You mix it in a 1 to 1 ratio, and it is tolerant of minor mix errors.
+Mix it in a 1 to 1 ratio; however it is tolerant of minor mix errors.
 Mix by weight using 98 parts A by weight to 100 parts B for both Cold and Warm formula.

 Packaged between the two cans is a very comprehensive instruction leaflet.
 Please read this prior to use if you are unfamiliar with this product.
 You can order a copy of that instruction leaflet from us ‘How to restore wood booklet‘.